 I am a Research Scientist at Stanford University and the Director of the Psychological Science Accelerator.
-I conduct research in affective science, cross-cultural psychology, and meta-science.
+I conduct research on emotions, big team science, and [more recently] AI.

 Social Science Research Scholar, Center for the Study of Language and Information (CSLI)

 Boards, Advisory Committees, Professional Organizations

 Ph.
 D., University of Tennessee, Social Psychology (2020)

 M. A., University of Tennessee, Social Psychology (2017)